-Yes, addiction counsellors in fact specialise in assisting partners, parents and other family members with the significant struggle of caring for a loved one who has an addiction.
+Yes, addiction counsellors specialise in assisting family with the significant struggle of caring for a loved one who has an addiction.

 Family members are often remarkable in their ability to carry on despite the worry, fear and stress brought into their lives by the addiction of another.
 Such family members often find themselves moving from worry and concern to anger and frustration until they eventually find themselves exhausted or even in despair because of the addiction in their family member.

 Addiction does not only damage the health and wellbeing of those addicted but also has a significant impact on others.
 Addiction counsellors have the skill, training and compassion to assist family members in such distress and will provide important therapeutic support for everyone affected.

 Areas of Speciality: Problematic Substance Use/ Addiction, General Counselling.
 Riadhna also works with adolescents.